ZengHaohei/Infinite-Vessel/README.md

 * **Autonomous Regulation**:
 Upon detection of external perturbations, the system executes real-time reconstruction of internal fluid distribution based on a **Kinetic CoG Algebraic Model**.
 By coordinating rapid fluid migration with antagonistic compensation from the HMA, the system corrects dynamic balance within milliseconds.
 This ensures absolute stability during high-dynamic maneuvers, such as high-speed reversals, mid-air reorientation, and erratic terrain traversal.

+#### **2.6 Overload Exoskeleton & Structural Integrity Management**

+* **Core Logic**: To address the material fatigue and potential mechanical failure caused by extreme instantaneous output from the Helical Matrix Actuators (HMA), the system incorporates **End-segment Overload Skeletal Frames**.
+These frames transition from a dormant state to high-rigidity support during "Burst Mode."
+* **Vector Conversion**: At the moment of peak output, the magnetorheological sleeves at the joints solidify to lock non-linear degrees of freedom, converting complex helical torque into absolute **Linear Thrust**, ensuring maximum energy density at the point of impact.
+* **Dynamic Pre-tension & Longevity**: During routine operation, the system maintains a low pre-tension state to significantly extend material lifespan and reduce creep.
+Peak magnetic intensity is reserved for tactical overload scenarios.
+* **Self-Sealing via Micro-encapsulation**: The MFB "blood" is infused with **Anaerobic Micro-capsules**.
+In the event of structural micro-fractures or external penetration, the sudden change in local pressure and oxygen exposure triggers the capsules to rupture.
+In conjunction with the internal magnetic field, the polymer cross-links with metallic micro-powders to form an instantaneous physical seal, achieving autonomous "In-situ Repair."

+#### **2.7 Global Ionic Osmosis Energy Architecture**

+* **Core Logic**: The architecture eliminates centralized battery mass by utilizing the **Electrochemical Gradient** between the Magnetorheological Fluid (MFB) and the conduit boundaries.
+* **Structure-as-Battery**: Every layer of the helical muscle casing is engineered as a high-performance supercapacitor array, charged via ionic osmosis during fluid circulation.
+* **Distributed Power & Neural Redundancy**: The conductive MFB acts as a global energy and signal medium.
+Power diffuses through osmotic pressure, ensuring near-zero impedance and extreme redundancy—energy can be rerouted through fluidic sub-circuits even if primary structural segments are severed.

+#### **2.8 Thermostatic Energy Scavenging System**

+* **Core Logic**: Based on the principle of "Physical Constant Arbitrage," the system redefines entropy increase (waste heat) generated during high-load operations as a **Secondary Input Source**.
+* **Thermo-Electric Coupling**: Flexible thermoelectric materials are strategically deployed at high-gradient zones (joints and core actuators), converting thermal differentials into auxiliary current to recharge the osmosis network.
+* **Thermal-Siphoning**: The system utilizes temperature-induced density variances to trigger "Thermal-Siphoning" effects, driving passive fluid circulation and reducing the active power consumption of the primary circulation pumps.

 ---

 ### 3. Typical Locomotion Logic: Antagonistic Pre-Stress Equilibrium